kkphoenixgx/Programming-Classes/JavascriptTypescript/Angular/section14/Aula29.md

 Vale ressaltar que isso não é um curso de Jasmine e tem muito mais coisa para aprender, só vamos fazer o básico, *o guia de instalação está linkado na bibliografia, contudo, o Angular já possuí instalado o Jasmine*.

+### Instalation from Chatgpt

+To set up an Angular project to start already with Jasmine, you can follow these steps:

+1. Install Jasmine:
+> `npm install jasmine --save-dev`

+-   Install Karma test runner:
+     `npm install karma karma-jasmine jasmine-core karma-chrome-launcher --save-dev`

+-   Create a new configuration file for Karma:

+    csharp

+-   `npx karma init`

+    Follow the prompts to set up the Karma configuration file.
+Be sure to include the Jasmine framework and any other relevant settings.
+-   Create a new folder called `src/app` if it doesn't exist already.
+Inside that folder, create a new file called `app.component.spec.ts`.
+This will be the spec file for your `AppComponent`.
+-   Inside the `app.component.spec.ts` file, add a test case using the Jasmine syntax.
+For example:

+    scss

+-   `describe('AppComponent', () => {   it('should create the app', () => {     const fixture = TestBed.createComponent(AppComponent);     const app = fixture.componentInstance;     expect(app).toBeTruthy();   }); });`

+-   Run the tests using Karma:

+    sql

+`npx karma start`

 -----------------------------------------------
 ## Bibliografia